“In this you greatly rejoice, though now for a little while, if need be, you have been grieved by various trials” (1 Peter 1:6).

 WHEN PETER SAID THAT WE MAY BE “GRIEVED BY VARIOUS TRIALS,” HE SPOKE A TRUTH THAT HAS BEEN BORNE OUT IN THE EXPERIENCE OF MOST OF US.
 This world is far from what it would have been had sin never entered the picture.
 It is a “vale of tears,” a place where sorrow and suffering are the common lot of all.

 It is a pity if we ever ignore or underestimate the difference that hope makes in the life of the Christian.
 Yet we have a tendency to do that.
-If we’ve been Christians very long, we may not remember what it was like to try to deal with the sufferings of this life with no hope of anything better THAN this life.
+If we’ve been Christians very long, we may not remember what it was like to try to deal with the sufferings of this life with no hope of anything better.
 But one hour back in that situation would remind us how valuable our hope is.

-We need not evade the truth: if Christ has not been raised from the dead, then we are still dead in our sins and there is no hope (1 Corinthians 15:14-19).
-Take away the eternal hope, and Christianity is not a “nice way to live”; it is a pathetic joke.
+We need to face the fact: if Christ has not been raised from the dead, then we are still dead in our sins and there is no hope (1 Corinthians 15:14-19).
+Take away the eternal hope, and Christianity is not a “nice way to live.”
+It is a pathetic joke.

 “If it were not for hope the heart would break” (English Proverb).